aadcg/lisp-unit2/README.md

 * Signals used throughout (including to drive current output summaries)
  * assertions passing and failing (with abort restart, to cancel assertions)
- * tests starting and completeing (with continue restart for resuming test run after an errors)
+ * tests starting and completing (with continue restart for resuming test run after an errors)
- * test batches starting and completeing
+ * test batches starting and completing
  * Dynamic variables available in signal handlers and all tests *unit-test* and *results*
 * Logging used throughout (to ease debugging of lisp-unit2) - compile